ArasaKumar/MyTimer/README.md

 .Net Framework app to monitor the Applications that i open and currently work on

+Option to Minimize the App to System Tray
 My future plan is to get the total time i work with the apps and save them to a sql light file and view it in a dash board